caleb-kaiser/sentiment.ai/README.md

-# sentiment.ai
 Simple Chrome extension that analyzes the sentiment of any text on the page.
 Built using [Cortex](https://github.com/cortexlabs/cortex/) and Google's BERT.
+For a full tutorial on building this extension, check out this piece in [Towards Data Science](https://towardsdatascience.com/building-an-ml-powered-chrome-extension-in-45-minutes-b805450a8957).

 # The Chrome extension no one asked for